glendonchong562/CTFs/The Cyber Grabs 2022/Forensics/Super Secret Storage/README.md

 5. Yara
 6. EVTxtract

-I chose a triage type of *1* as I felt like only the first 3 options would be relevant for this challenge.
+I chose a triage type of *1* as I felt like only the first 3 options would be relevant for this challenge (4,5,6 are generally for finding malicious activities).
 After obtaining the results in ~9 minutes, I checked the usual suspects:
 * Vol3: **pstree/pslist/cmdline/handles/userassist**
 * Bulk Extractor: **url/domains/enmail/ip/pii**
 * Strings: Tried the low hanging fruit of the flag format `CYBERGRABS{` to no avail.
 Moved on as there were too many strings and I didn't have a specific one in mind